tiffanymonroe/wdi-remote-gizmo/unit_1/w01d01/instructor_notes/morning_lesson.md

 	- Headers will be posted for all lessons and labs with links to markdowns and the Zoom channel.
 - Markdown
 	- Markdown contains reference material related to the lesson
+	- Slides from the markdown will be posted into Slack during the lesson
 - Sharing screen
 	- The instructor will screenshare for demonstration purposes.
 Double-click out of fullscreen.
 - Screen real-estate: markdown, zoom, text editor, terminal, slack